Zayne168/quiz4/README.md

 #  -fish class
 #    -species,price($),weight(lbs)
 #    -can print the fish object
+# dataclass_ext.py
 #    -prints the fish object from the fish point of view.
+# property.py
+#    -cars class
+#    -uses @property to make a formatted way to print the year, make, and model of car.
+# no_property.py
+#    -does same thing as property.py but without the @property decorator
+# #8
+#    -run.py allows 3 seperate math functions to be used to basic math with variables.
+#
+#
+#

 ## test data was included for myself when testing on most files, help yourself to delete that and use your own